-Dengue hemorrhagic fever is a severe, potentially deadly infection spread by mosquitos, mainly the species Aedes aegypti.
+Dengue hemorrhagic fever is a severe, potentially deadly infection spread by some mosquitos.

 Causes of Dengue hemorrhagic fever

 There are more than 100 million new cases of dengue fever every year throughout the world.
 A small number of these develop into dengue hemorrhagic fever.
 Most infections in the United States are brought in from other countries.
-Risk factors for dengue hemorrhagic fever include having antibodies to dengue virus from an earlier infection and being younger than 12, female, or Caucasian.
+Risk factors for dengue hemorrhagic fever include having antibodies to dengue virus from an earlier infection.

 Dengue hemorrhagic fever Symptoms

 Early symptoms of dengue hemorrhagic fever are similar to those of dengue fever.
-But after several days the patient becomes irritable, restless, and sweaty.
+But after several days the infected person becomes irritable, restless, and sweaty.
 These symptoms are followed by a shock-like state.

-Shock can lead t death.
-If the patient survives, recovery begins after a one-day crisis period.
+Shock can lead to death.
+If the person survives, recovery begins after a 1-day crisis period.